devopscenter/dcUtils/paws-README.md

   * Interactively connect to an instance for the client1 account:  `paws -p client1 -c`
   * Connect to the web1 instance for the client1 account:  `paws -p client1 -c web1`
   * Run the 'hostname' command on all instances for the client1 account:  `paws -p client1 'hostname'`
-  * Run the 'ls' command on the web1 and web2 instances for the client1 account:  `paws -p client1 -w web1,web2 'ls'`
+  * Run the 'ls' command on the web1 and web2 instances for the client1 account:  `paws -p client1 -x web1,web2 'ls'`
   * Run the 'w' command on instances tagged as Env=dev for the client1 account:  `paws -p client1 -t Env=dev 'w'`
   * Run the 'date' command on instances tagged as Name=db1 for the default account:  `paws -t Name=db1 'date'`